Skip to content

 TRACK npm

-The philosophy: tracked mutation is evolution; untracked mutation is drift.
-Ad hoc capability-building becomes permanent infrastructure through a human gate.
-The bot adapts freely within its container, but only the operator decides what becomes part of the permanent image.
+The planned philosophy is: tracked mutation is evolution; untracked mutation is drift.
+Ad hoc capability-building becomes permanent infrastructure through a human gate, but that loop does not execute in the current CLI.

 dockerfile